UGG Boots Care and Cleaning

 - Using a small amount of water, gently dampen the fabric.
 Now it's time to dust your ugg boots.

 - In a circular motion, gently dampen the entire region of the ugg boots.
 You will note they change colour to a darker shade but this will restore to its natural colour once the cleaning process is complete.
 Be careful not to add too much water as you will limit the lifespan of the sheepskin.
 Too much water can ultimately make the wool separate from the skin.
-It can also be a cause of the skin to stretch out too much.
+It can also be a cause for the skin to stretch out too much.

 - Once you've washed your ugg boots, it's time to dry them.
-Bring the ugg boots to form by stuffing them with tea towels or paper towel.
+Bring the ugg boots to form by stuffing them with tea towels or paper towels.
 For the vamp (front area of the ugg boots), two large pieces of butcher paper are normally adequate, and three large pieces of butcher paper scrunched up are sufficient for the upper area of the ugg boots.

 - Leave them to dry overnight in a dark corner away from strong sunlight.
 Avoid using excessive heat, such as a hairdryer, and avoid drying under direct sunlight.
 Your ugg boots will look brand new when you wake up in the morning.